Khaleel-Anis/my-newbie-repo/README.md

 # my-newbie-repo
-This is a simple rep
+This is a simple repo